swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-4-reproduce-the-experiment-with-dvc/index.md

   python src/train.py data/features model.pkl
 ```

-This command adds a new stage called _train_ that has the `src/train.py` and `data/features` files as a dependency.
+This command adds a new stage called _train_ that has the `src/train.py` and `data/features` files as a dependency of the DVC pipeline.

 If any of these files change, DVC will run the command `python src/train.py data/features model.pkl` when using `dvc repro`.